 - Low risk.
 Both procedures are very safe and effective.

 - Minimal downtime.
 The downtime for both procedures is minimal.
-Patients can get back to their daily activities, including exercise, within a few days.
+Patients can return to their daily activities, including exercise, within a few days.

 - Quick and relatively painless.
 SMILE and LASIK patients can return home the same day as the procedures.

-- Similar recovery time.
-Patients will have 20/20 vision within one to two days.
+- Similar effectiveness.
+Most people will have 20/20 vision within one month.

 Differences Between LASIK & SMILE Eye Surgery

 LASIK and SMILE are similar vision correction procedures and provide the same results (20/20 vision).
-The main difference between LASIK and SMILE is that SMILE does not use an excimer laser to remove the corneal tissue.
-There are a few other differences between the two procedures, including:
+The main difference is that SMILE doesn’t use an excimer laser to remove corneal tissue.

 - Uses an excimer and femtosecond laser